Only technical publications are listed below.

 As population pressure increases along the Georgia coast, coastal managers require more and better data regarding coastal resources and human impacts to these resources to carry out their mission, particularly in the expansive and productive salt marshes.
 Understanding the impact of private recreational docks on saltmarsh ecosystems is considered by many to be a critical need, given that these structures shade the marsh and that their numbers are increasing rapidly with little understanding of their cumulative effects.

 Structures associated with private recreational docks (i.e., floating docks that rest on the bottom at low tide) directly impact estuarine habitat and productivity.
 These bottom-impacting structures are commonly found in the southeastern US, particularly in coastal Georgia and South Carolina, because of the high tidal range in the region (3 m at spring tide), the strong demand for water access and generous allowances for structure in the marshlands to accommodate this desire.
-This preliminary study documents quantifiable effects on the benthic environment because of the presence of floating docks, which result in statistically significant changes in benthic algal production (as measured by chl ), grain size, organic carbon and benthic macrofaunal distributions.
+This preliminary study documents quantifiable effects on the benthic environment because of the presence of floating docks, which result in statistically significant changes in benthic algal production (as measured by chl a ), grain size, organic carbon and benthic macrofaunal distributions.

 CORA REPORT (pdf 27.7 mb) (SkIO TR-03-01) Low resolution (pdf 2.4 mb)